Reconstructed post headquarters (small building at left) and restored (haunted?) officers quarters

 The 1st and 2nd Kansas Colored Volunteer Infantry Regiments were recruited in eastern Kansas and mustered into the Union Army at Fort Scott.
 Kansas was the first state to officially recruit and train military units comprised of black soldiers.
 Many of their graves are in the nearby Fort Scott National Cemetery.

 Fort Scott National Historic Site is open for self guided tours.
-Unless you happen on a day when there are costumed interpreters typical visit will probably last a bit over one hour.
+Unless you happen on a day when there are costumed interpreters, a typical visit will probably last a bit over one hour.

 Is Fort Scott haunted?
 When visiting Fort Scott National Historic Site, be sure to keep an eye out for people in period costumes.
 They will probably be guides, but several people have met people they assumed were costumed guides, that cannot be accounted for.
 There have been reports of the sighting of a woman's figure in the Officers Quarters, and at other times the sounds of children playing.
 There have also been reports of soldiers seen in other parts of the grounds when no one in costume was on duty.